microsoft/app-innovation-workshop/Walkthrough Guide/10 Chatbot/README.md

 ![Model Publishing](Assets/PublishMain.png)

-You will notice under your relevant region; you will have an initial starter key at the bottom of the publish.
-This key include insufficient bandwidth that is suitable only for basic testing.
+You will notice that under your relevant region you will have an initial starter key at the bottom of the publish page.
+This key includes low bandwidth that is suitable only for basic testing.

-To get production grade key, you need to go to [Azure Portal](https://portal.azure.com) and issue new cognitive service key.
+To get a production grade key, you need to go to [Azure Portal](https://portal.azure.com) and issue a new cognitive service key.

 Under New -> AI + Cognitive Services you will find Azure marketplace services for provisioning a new LUIS key that can be used in production.